punarjit-singh/phptravels-web-tests/README.md

 ![CircleCI Sample Snapshot](/circleci.png)

 ### Further Improvements/Todos
--  More tests and detailed assertions.
+-  More tests and detailed assertions
+    - only hotel booking test has been added due to shortage of time

 - Test organisation can be done based on components
     - i.e. we can go one step deeper and work on component level and then page level e.g. #hotels-search form is a component and selectors, client functions, actions etc. can be isolated in a HotelsSearch class
-  Which will promote the use of single responsibility principle and becomes easier to manage in long run
+  Doing so will promote the use of single responsibility principle, which is easier to manage in long run as the project grows

 - Page objects can be chained as given below:
     ```
-    Note: this structure can be improved to look something like:
+    The test structure can be improved to look something like:
     await Home
         .selectHotelsTab()
         .enterAndSelectCity({city: "Singapore"})